How to Build a Field Service App [The Ultimate Guide]

 - No transparency on what is going on in the “field”: time of arrival, job completion, spare parts used, fuel wasted, etc.

-- Difficult to track the changes in the technician schedule to alert the client about a delay.
+- Difficult to track the changes in the technician scheduled to alert the client about a delay.

 - The risk of losing the history of visits to clients, in case of changing a contractor.